x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/Task1.md

 - Actual output:  [See answer here](https://learn.onlinegdb.com/1IHVeidxO)<br/>

 ## Introductory Tasks:
-- On another tab, go to the GitHub page
+- Keep this tab open; click on the GitPod button to start programming.
-- Then open GitPod to start programming
+- Edit <Your-team-name-here> in the link to your team name
 - Click yes to anything that needs downloading.
-- Open src/main/java/github/x1n32/Task1Calculator/calculator.java
+- You should be on calculator.java (src/main/java/github/x1n32/Task1Calculator/calculator.java)
 - Run the code
 - On **this** page, click on the link at the calculator status link.
 Can you see what the error is?
 -[ ] Back on GitPod, look at the add function.
 Change 'return a + 5' to 'return a + b'.